unxok/obsidian-dataedit/README.md

 Datacore recently has had much more work being done on it by its contributers and it is now open to contributions.
 Once I get this plugin to a good place, I am hoping to try and help out over there!

-I still want to put my plugin out there as a drop-in replacement Dataview until Datacore is ready or for those who simply aren't ready to change all their queries in their vault to a new syntax.
+I still want to put my plugin out there as a drop-in replacement Dataview until Datacore is ready, as well as to just have the features I want and getting more practice in development.

 ## Roadmap